 Long detection range

-Escort IX matches other top of the line radar detectors when it comes to the types of radar bands it can detect.
+Escort IX matches other top-of-the-line radar detectors when it comes to the types of radar bands it can detect.
 Through it, you are protected from the X, K and Ka bands, and that’s not just rhetoric—it has been put on performance tests and often ranked at the top, with the Valentine One, Escort Max 360c (source) and the Redline Ex the only detectors to consistently best it.
 We’ve compared the Uniden R3 VS Escort IX so you can have an idea of how good it does.

 Read the full Redline Ex Review:

-Even though IX does not possess the longest range, it can be depended on to give timely alerts that are even earlier than the aforementioned radar detectors.’
+Even though IX does not possess the longest range, it can be depended on to give timely alerts that are even earlier than the radar detectors as mentioned above.
 Of course, this works best when your speed is not fully pumped.

 GPS is often absent from Escort’s offering on the lower end of the price spectrum, but we are pleased to know that is present on the Escort IX even when it is just average in terms of expense.
 Through it, the radar detector can identify your location, use the information it has on existing speed and red light cameras, measure your speed, and minimize false alerts.

 The version installed on the Escort IX is improved compared to its predecessors’: it allows for power conservation, wider range and signal differentiation, among others.